 First off, I want to clarify the difference between a Google Business Profile and a Google My Business account.
 You need a Google My Business account to access your Google Business profile.
 If you don’t have a GMB account, you’ll want to set that up before going any further.

 Complete Every Section of your Google Business Profile

 Fill out your Google Business Profile carefully and thoroughly.
-The more information you provide in your profile, the better Google can match your business to local search queries, and the more your potential customers can learn about you from your business listing.
+The more info you provide in your profile, the better Google can match your business to local search queries, and the more your potential customers can learn about you from your business listing.
 Make sure all of your information is accurate, and keep it up-to-date.